nyu-cds/python-performance-tips/_episodes/01-introduction.md

 Although Python is a relatively slow language, that doesn't stop it from being useful for high performance computing or for Data Science applications.
 There are a variety of techniques that can be used to improve performance, and we will be covering some of these here.
+A good reference for these and other performance tips is the [PythonSpeed PerformanceTips wiki](https://wiki.python.org/moin/PythonSpeed/PerformanceTips).